smap-consulting/smapserver2/README.md

 * sdDAL.
 A library of shared code.
 * sdDataAccess.
 A legacy library of shared code.
 * setup.
 Scripts.
 * cloudInterface.
 Dummy end points for access to cloud services.
-(In particular AWS),
+(Deprecated - use the AWS module and modify),
 * codebook.
 A fork of the odk codebook for generating codebooks from survey templates.

 Follow the latest news about Smap on our [blog](http://blog.smap.com.au)